JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-to-rider/rider-debugger-for-resharper-users/index.md

 ## Conclusion

-As mentioned previously, debugging will likely be the most considerable difference for folks moving from Visual Studio + Resharper to Rider.
+As mentioned previously, debugging will likely be the most considerable difference for folks moving from Visual Studio + ReSharper to Rider.
 The Rider team has invested care and attention in fine-tuning the debugging experience for developers.
 Taking a few minutes to understand where debugging elements are can help save hundreds of hours during an application development lifecycle.

 ### See Also